 In the wide open landscape of Little Asby Common beyond Orton the sky brings clouds of every shape and, for many days of the year, a harsh wind.
-The remarkable Hawthorn that hid itself as a sapling in the clinker between ancient limestone slabs has battled with the wind for decades and taken on a shape that you could interpret either as a determined, defiant claw, or an ecstatic dancer celebrating wildness and survival.
+The remarkable Hawthorn that hid itself as a sapling in the clinker between ancient limestone slabs has battled with the wind for decades, shaping itself in the only way that could ensure its survival.
+It now stands strong, defiant, and beautiful.

 Stand with this tree – root yourself well against the wind – and look south to the rolling sides and backs of the northern Howgills, or face north to the wide sky above the rich Eden Valley.
 Skylarks serenade the tree in summer and in spring, when the wind is in the right direction, or the air is still, you might hear the curious sound of a snipe drumming.